Oceaneering International (NYSE:OII) Cut to Market Perform at Wolfe Research

-Wolfe Research cut shares of Oceaneering International (NYSE:OII) from an outperform rating to a market perform rating in a research report released on Thursday morning, Briefing.com Automated Import reports.
+Wolfe Research downgraded shares of Oceaneering International (NYSE:OII) from an outperform rating to a market perform rating in a research note published on Thursday morning, Briefing.com Automated Import reports.

-In related news, VP Earl Childress purchased 14,600 shares of the business’s stock in a transaction on Tuesday, March 10th.
-The shares were purchased at an average price of $3.57 per share, with a total value of $52,122.00.
-Also, CEO Roderick A. Larson purchased 10,000 shares of the business’s stock in a transaction on Monday, March 9th.
-The stock was bought at an average cost of $5.00 per share, for a total transaction of $50,000.00.
-Following the purchase, the chief executive officer now owns 340,157 shares of the company’s stock, valued at approximately $1,700,785.
+In other Oceaneering International news, VP Earl Childress bought 14,600 shares of the stock in a transaction that occurred on Tuesday, March 10th.
+The shares were acquired at an average price of $3.57 per share, with a total value of $52,122.00.
+Also, Director M Kevin Mcevoy bought 30,000 shares of the stock in a transaction that occurred on Monday, March 16th.
+The stock was acquired at an average cost of $3.05 per share, for a total transaction of $91,500.00.
 The disclosure for this purchase can be found here.
-Insiders have purchased a total of 82,780 shares of company stock worth $285,442 in the last three months.
-1.30% of the stock is owned by insiders.
+In the last three months, insiders purchased 82,780 shares of company stock worth $285,442.
+1.30% of the stock is currently owned by insiders.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Howard Wealth Management LLC acquired a new stake in shares of Oceaneering International in the fourth quarter valued at approximately $29,000.
-Parallel Advisors LLC raised its holdings in shares of Oceaneering International by 1,775.9% in the fourth quarter.
-Parallel Advisors LLC now owns 3,733 shares of the oil and gas company’s stock valued at $56,000 after purchasing an additional 3,534 shares during the last quarter.
-PNC Financial Services Group Inc. raised its holdings in shares of Oceaneering International by 209.1% in the fourth quarter.
-PNC Financial Services Group Inc. now owns 5,159 shares of the oil and gas company’s stock valued at $76,000 after purchasing an additional 3,490 shares during the last quarter.
-Russell Investments Group Ltd. acquired a new stake in shares of Oceaneering International in the third quarter valued at approximately $109,000.
-Finally, Meeder Asset Management Inc. acquired a new stake in shares of Oceaneering International in the fourth quarter valued at approximately $152,000.
-98.09% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently bought and sold shares of OII.
+Howard Wealth Management LLC bought a new stake in Oceaneering International during the fourth quarter worth about $29,000.
+Parallel Advisors LLC grew its stake in Oceaneering International by 1,775.9% during the fourth quarter.
+Parallel Advisors LLC now owns 3,733 shares of the oil and gas company’s stock worth $56,000 after buying an additional 3,534 shares during the last quarter.
+PNC Financial Services Group Inc. grew its stake in Oceaneering International by 209.1% during the fourth quarter.
+PNC Financial Services Group Inc. now owns 5,159 shares of the oil and gas company’s stock worth $76,000 after buying an additional 3,490 shares during the last quarter.
+Russell Investments Group Ltd. bought a new stake in Oceaneering International during the third quarter worth about $109,000.
+Finally, Meeder Asset Management Inc. bought a new stake in Oceaneering International during the fourth quarter worth about $152,000.
+98.09% of the stock is currently owned by institutional investors and hedge funds.

 About Oceaneering International